 Local authority home improvement loans

-You may be eligible for a local authority home improvement loan if you can show the local authority that you cannot get a loan from a bank or building society.
+To qualify for a local authority home improvement loan you must show the local authority that you cannot get a loan from a bank or building society.
 You must also meet one of the following criteria:

-- Your house needs to be improved, repaired or extended due to overcrowding and your income satisfies the income test below, or
+- Your house needs to be improved, repaired or extended because it is overcrowded and your income satisfies the income test below

-- You are registered on a housing waiting list with a local authority, or
+- You are registered on a housing waiting list with a local authority

-- You are a local authority tenant or a tenant purchaser and you want to buy a private house and return your present house to the local authority, or
+- You are a local authority tenant or a tenant purchaser and you want to buy a private house and return your present house to the local authority

-- You are a tenant for more than one year of a home provided by a housing association under the Rental Subsidy Scheme and you want to buy a private house and return your present house to the local authority.
+- You are a tenant for more than one year of a home provided by an approved housing body (AHB) and you want to buy a private house and return your present house to the AHB

 The maximum improvement loans are:

-- €15,000 where the loan is not secured by a mortgage on the house
+- €15,000 if the loan is not secured by a mortgage on the house

 A variable interest rate applies on these loans.